- Dr. Bhushan Bhole, Delhi

 Survival rates among liver transplant recipients also vary among transplant centers.

-Coping and Support
+Coping and Support :

 It’s normal to feel anxious or overwhelmed while waiting for a transplant or to have fears about rejection, returning to work or other issues after a transplant.
-Seeking the support of friends & family members can help patient cope during this stressful time.
+Seeking the support of friends & family members can help the patient cope during this stressful time.

 - Sharing experiences on social media.
-Engaging with others who have had a similar experience may help patient adjust to his changing situation.
+Engaging with others who have had a similar experience may help the patient adjust to his changing situation.

 - Finding rehabilitation services.
-If patient is returning to work, his social worker may be able to connect him with rehabilitation services.
+If the patient is returning to work, his social worker may be able to connect him with rehabilitation services.

 - Setting realistic goals and expectations.
-Recognize that life after transplant may not be exactly the same as life before transplant.
+Recognize that life after transplant may not be the same as life before transplant.
 Having realistic expectations about results & recovery time can help reduce stress.

 Diet and nutrition